 Database tables consume system resources.
 A large number can affect instance performance and availability, and cause the instance to lose its SLA coverage.
 Learn more.

-For other Cloud SQL instance issues, see the Managing instances section in the troubleshooting page.
+For other Cloud SQL issues, see the troubleshooting page.

 For specific API error messages, see the Error messages reference page.

 Cloud SQL administrator operations, such as create, clone, or update, might fail due to Cloud KMS errors, and missing roles or permissions.
 Common reasons for failure include a missing Cloud KMS key version, a disabled or destroyed Cloud KMS key version, insufficient IAM permissions to access the Cloud KMS key version, or the Cloud KMS key version is in a different region than the Cloud SQL instance.
 Use the following troubleshooting table to diagnose and resolve common problems.